sleetymattgeorge/learn-react-with-me/README.md

+# Learn React with me
+... there was a react vite default template readme, but i need you to read mine first.
+This is a repo to basically watch me navigate thru react, dunno what my tomfoolery is going to get me into but yeah watch.

+here you go... this is the template readme.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.